dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2541: A society without art would lack inspiration.
+### T2541: Society would be dull and uninspiring without their contributions.

 |Support|
 |---|